cockroachdb/docs/v21.2/schedule-cockroachdb-kubernetes.md

 ## Taints and tolerations

 {{site.data.alerts.callout_info}}
-The toleration rules are not yet fully supported.
-To use them, first [enable the feature gates](#enable-feature-gates).
+To use the toleration rules, first [enable the feature gates](#enable-feature-gates).
 {{site.data.alerts.end}}

 When a *taint* is added to a Kubernetes worker node, pods are prevented from being scheduled onto that node.
 This effect is ignored by adding a *toleration* to a pod that specifies a matching taint.